komil-pro/komil-pro/README.md

 - 👋 Hi, I’m developer @komil-pro;
 - 👀 I’m interested in web apps;
-- 🌱 I’m currently learning new PM methods.
+- 🌱 I’m currently learning new PM methods;
-- 💞️ I’m looking to collaborate on new cool projects.
+- 💞️ I’m looking to collaborate on new cool projects;
-- 📫 How to reach me - team[at sign]code[dot]tj
+- 📫 How to reach me - team[at sign]code[dot]tj.

 <!---
 komil-pro/komil-pro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.